Top 5 This Week

 What makes Overland Park the best place to live in Kansas?

 Overland Park, in Johnson County immediately southwest of Kansas City, is consistently rated one of the best places to live in the Midwest.
 The combination of outstanding school districts (Blue Valley and Shawnee Mission rank among the best in Kansas and competitive regionally), well-maintained suburban infrastructure, and 100+ miles of trails connecting neighborhoods and parks makes it stand out.
 The Corbin Park and Town Center areas provide walkable mixed-use retail streets — a rarity in American suburbia.
-Home prices run $280,000–$420,000, with premium properties near top school attendance areas approaching $500,000 — high by Kansas standards but exceptional value compared to comparable Midwestern suburbs.
-The city’s population of 200,000 makes it Kansas’s second-largest city, yet it retains a suburban character that prioritizes residential quality.
+Home prices run $380,000–$550,000, with a citywide median around $480,000 in 2026 and premium properties in the southern neighborhoods near top school attendance areas exceeding $585,000 — high by Kansas standards but still strong value compared to comparable Midwestern suburbs.
+The city’s population of roughly 205,000 makes it Kansas’s second-largest city, yet it retains a suburban character that prioritizes residential quality.

 What makes Lawrence one of the most culturally distinct cities in Kansas?

-Lawrence, 40 miles west of Kansas City, is a college town of 96,000 built around the University of Kansas (KU) — a city that feels more like a small Pacific Northwest town than a Midwest plains community.
+Lawrence, 40 miles west of Kansas City, is a college town of about 97,000 built around the University of Kansas (KU) — a city that feels more like a small Pacific Northwest town than a Midwest plains community.
 Massachusetts Street, the pedestrian-oriented commercial district, hosts outstanding independent restaurants, breweries, galleries, and bookstores.
-The Free State Brewing Company, founded in 1989 as one of Kansas’s first craft breweries after Prohibition, anchors a craft beer culture that has grown to multiple Lawrence breweries.
-KU’s Spencer Museum of Art holds a 45,000-object global art collection; the KU Natural History Museum features the famous Panorama diorama of North American wildlife habitats.
-Lawrence has produced a disproportionate number of nationally touring bands relative to its size, and its liberal community culture provides a distinct contrast to much of Kansas.
+The Free State Brewing Company, founded in 1989 as Kansas’s first legal brewery since Prohibition, anchors a craft beer culture that has grown to multiple Lawrence breweries.
+KU’s Spencer Museum of Art holds a global art collection of more than 48,000 objects; the KU Natural History Museum features the famous Panorama diorama of North American wildlife habitats.
+Lawrence has produced a disproportionate number of nationally touring bands relative to its size, and its college-town culture sets it apart from much of Kansas.

 What does Wichita offer as Kansas’s major affordable metro?

-Wichita, with a metro population of 650,000, is Kansas’s only full-scale metropolitan area south of the Kansas City suburbs.
-Its aerospace manufacturing heritage — Textron Aviation’s Cessna and Beechcraft brands, Bombardier Learjet — creates a stable, higher-wage manufacturing and engineering employment base.
+Wichita, with a metro population of about 650,000, is Kansas’s only full-scale metropolitan area south of the Kansas City suburbs.
+Its aerospace manufacturing base is anchored by Spirit AeroSystems — the city’s largest employer with roughly 12,000 workers, acquired by Boeing in December 2025 — along with Textron Aviation’s Cessna and Beechcraft brands, creating a stable, higher-wage manufacturing and engineering employment base.
 The downtown River District revitalization of the Arkansas River corridor features the Keeper of the Plains plaza, the Wichita Art Museum, restaurants, and new apartments.
 Valued neighborhoods include College Hill (historic Craftsman and Colonial Revival homes near Wichita State University), Riverside (cycling access and Botanica botanical garden), and East Wichita near the Bradley Fair commercial district.
-Median home prices of $165,000–$230,000 make Wichita one of the most affordable US metros with a full range of urban services, regional airport, university medical centers, and professional opera, symphony, and theater.
+Median home prices of $180,000–$260,000 make Wichita one of the most affordable US metros with a full range of urban services, regional airport, university medical centers, and professional opera, symphony, and theater.

 What does Manhattan, Kansas offer as a university city?

-Manhattan, in the Flint Hills of northeastern Kansas, is home to Kansas State University — a premier land-grant agricultural research institution that anchors a community of 57,000 with dining, arts programming, and community quality that exceeds its population size.
-The Aggieville entertainment district, adjacent to the K-State campus, is one of Kansas’s most vibrant neighborhood commercial areas.
+Manhattan, in the Flint Hills of northeastern Kansas, is home to Kansas State University — a premier land-grant agricultural research institution that anchors a city of about 54,000 with dining, arts programming, and quality of life that exceeds its population size.
+The Aggieville entertainment district, adjacent to the K-State campus, is one of Kansas’s liveliest neighborhood commercial areas.
 The proximity to Tuttle Creek Reservoir and the Konza Prairie Biological Research Station — an NSF-funded long-term ecological research site on preserved tallgrass prairie — provides exceptional outdoor recreation and scientific access unavailable in most American college towns.
 KSU’s agricultural research programs are internationally recognized, giving Manhattan an unusually high concentration of research professionals for a city of its size.

 What are Prairie Village and Lenexa as Johnson County alternatives to Overland Park?